BilldarBagdar/C4Device_32StepSequencer/README.md

 <p>
 A similarly important practice for your local system is calibrating the "midi sync delay" subtracted from the RTC Midi Out port in Live, for example, (could be any RTC source/Note destination "daw"), Midi Options (Options>Midi tab).
 You want to send out the RTC ticks "early" so the sequencer Notes come back "on time".
-Every different session could impart subtly different amounts of latency, but generally your system's "midi sync delay" should be more or less stable.  -2.0 to -5.0 milliseconds or more (negative) is possible.
-But since Live only offers increments of .5 ms for this setting, don't get too hung up on the grid lines in a clip when you are calibrating your sync delay, just listen for a musical result from this test.
-Record another clip of the sequencer playing after you've found a good first amount (Your first recording just shows you where the starting point is, how far your first adjustment might need to be, and your second recording usually tells you your first adjustment was too big, so you rinse and repeat.
-With .5 ms increments it doesn't take too many tries to zoom in on your first "good amount").
-Create a 32 step
+Every different session could impart subtly different amounts of latency, but generally your system's "midi sync delay" should be more or less stable.  -5.0 milliseconds or more (negative) is possible.
+But since Live only offers increments of .5 ms for this setting, don't get too hung up on the grid lines in a clip when you are calibrating your sync delay.
-(2 bar) sequence of notes that play every 8th note (press all the even numbered encoder buttons to "enlighten" their leds and twist the encoder into the 30s or 40s).
-Set the
-Track recording monitor to "Auto" and record the sequence.
-Then click the clip to "stop recording, start playing back".
-The sequencer will keep playing through the monitor
-(ready for overdub recording), and the clip will also start playing sync'd with Live's grid.
-If the combined result sounds musical, that's the ticket, you have found a good amount of sync delay.
-While the clip continues looping, mess around with the sequencer, click Track L and Track R buttons in a rhythmic pattern, for example.
-Fun, right?
-With .5 ms increments only, your "sync delay" might not actually converge to one "good amount" and only settle around two "not so good amounts" on either side of the grid lines.
-Exactly that issue isn't known to have happened, but for example, during development it is often useful to run twice as many "loopback" connections so all the midi messages can route through a midi monitor application like Midi-Ox.
-The "sync delay" can be very unstable in that configuration, it is the price of monitoring visibility.
-The simple "direct" RTC and Note loopback connections have so far always landed on one "good amount".  (each time I try recalibrating)
+I probably don't understand how to get "best results" in this situation because it seems like Live inconsistently applies "sync delay" settings on midi ports.
+I've tried -2.5, -2.0, -1.5, -1.0, -0.5, and 0.00 "sync delay" settings on the RTC output port with basically zero impact on the relationship between the recorded midi sequencer notes and the grid lines in the clip (all the Notes were recorded in test clips about the same amount "early", seemingly regardless of the "sync delay" setting).
+Restarting Live, not restarting, rebooting and not rebooting, keeping latency and not keeping latency.
+I've been unable to synchronize the incoming midi notes with the grid.
+Sequencer clips play nicely with each other, but not necessarily with anything "grid aligned".
+Tighter timing with the grid is the number one item on the "next release" improvements list.
 </p>
 <ul>
-<li>Note1: The RTC starts going out with the Transport, not the count-in, and the sequencer takes a beat to lock in.
+<li>Note1: The RTC starts going out (from Live) with the Transport, not the count-in, and the sequencer takes a beat to lock in.
 So you "never" (hear or) record the first sequencer step
 (Encoder 00 for example) until the second time around the sequence after "playback" starts.
 </li>
 <li>Note2: Sometimes, especially right after loading a fresh set, Live needs to "warm up" and "blow out the pipes"
 before the RTC midi sync actually locks in.
-If a recorded sequencer clip has terrible sync delay after you already settled in on a good amount of negative delay, especially if you just loaded a set, try recording the sequence again.
+If a recorded sequencer clip suddenly has much worse sync delay after you already settled in on a good amount, especially if you just loaded a set, try recording the sequence again.
 The pipes should be flowing smoothly after the set warms up.
 You could also use this setting creatively, like a "hard coded" midi delay on the "playing live" sequencer Notes.
 </li>
 </ul>
 <h4>Updates since v1.0</h4>
 <ul>
+<li>Pressing two "modifier buttons" at the same time, then releasing them, will now randomize "all" sequencer data values.
+There is a 50/50 chance any given "encoder button LED" will randomly
+turn ON during randomization.
+However, encoder button LEDs only "flip" for actual randomization changes.
+LEDs that randomly hit ON will stay ON if already ON, for example, while encoder values randomly change most of the time (always randomize).</li>
 <li>You can now save and load sequencer dictionary JSON files. (from/to the project/data/c4Controllers folder by default)</li>
 <li>The sequencer now has a VERBOSE mode that applies when the remote script is NOT in USER mode so the sequencer will keep sending Notes (but not updating the C4 display).
 For example, when
 the script is in USER mode, the Spot/Erase button acts like a vehicle's clutch on the RTC (external) transport.
 Meaning, when the red Spot/Erase LED is ON you've "stepped on the clutch"